 How to ensure your linen lasts the distance

 Don’t ever dry clean your linen.
 Instead, wash your linen bedding in cold or lukewarm water using a milk liquid detergent (so you’re protecting those lovely natural linen fibres).
-Skip fabric softeners as they can weaken the fibres of your bedding, and besides, linen will naturally become softer – and cosier – with every wash, so it’s not required.
+Skip fabric softeners as they can weaken the fibres of your bedding as linen will naturally become softer – and cosier – with every wash.
 If you’re throwing your linen bedding in with all your other dirty washing, might we suggest removing anything with Velcro, zippers, buttons, or anything that might inflict damage on your bedding?

 Store your linen somewhere cool, dry and out of the light.
 And, in news that may sadden the more organisationally savvy among us, it’s crucial to avoid keeping your linen in plastic storage containers – unless you’re a fan of those unsightly yellow marks.